USA Gymnastics Emails Show How Organization Aided Larry Nassar’s Pretexts For Absences

 Scott D. Himsel, Esq., an Indianapolis attorney who represented USA Gymnastics, told Nassar in an email that his medical techniques were under investigation and that it is “in everyone’s best interest” if Nassar sat out a gymnastics event that was due to take place that weekend in 2015.

-Nassar’s response to Himsel read, in its totality: “Can’t we just say that I am sick?”
+Nassar’s response to Himsel read, in its totality, “Can’t we just say that I am sick?”

 Himsel then agreed to have USA Gymnastics use that story.